lihua881/lihua881.github.io/_pages/includes/pub.md

 Zhangjun Zhou, Yiping Li, Chunlin Zhong, Jianuo Huang, Jialun Pei, **Hua Li**, He Tang

 [**Code**](https://github.com/ssecv/USCNet)
-  - This paper addresses the challenge in distinguishing between salient (easily noticeable) and camouflaged (hard to see) objects in images.
-Current models often misclassify objects due to two main reasons: the datasets used for training enforce a mutual exclusivity rule (objects are either salient or camouflaged), which does not reflect real-world scenarios, and existing models don't explicitly model the relationship between these two types of objects.
-To tackle this, we propose a new large-scale dataset called USC12K, which includes comprehensive labels and covers all possible real-world scenarios where both types of objects can coexist. we also introduce a new model, USCNet, which uses two different prompt query mechanisms to capture the relationship between salient and camouflaged objects.
-Additionally, we create a new evaluation metric, CSCS, to better assess how well the model distinguishes between these object types.
+  - This paper tackles the challenge of distinguishing between salient (easily noticeable) and camouflaged (hard to see) objects in images.
+Existing models struggle due to the assumption that objects are either one or the other, which doesn't reflect real-world scenarios.
+To address this, we introduce USC12K, a large-scale dataset that includes both types of objects coexisting, and USCNet, a new model that uses two prompt query mechanisms to capture their relationship.
+Additionally, we propose a new evaluation metric, CSCS, to better assess model performance.
 </div>
 </div>